SummerSlam (2009): Main event matches

-Triple H and Shawn Michaels reunited at the event as D-Generation X to challenge The Legacy.
+Triple H and Shawn Michaels reunited at the event as D-Generation X to challenge The Legacy (Cody Rhodes and Ted Dibiase).

 D-Generation X (Triple H and Shawn Michaels) faced The Legacy (Cody Rhodes and Ted Dibiase) in Michaels' first match since WrestleMania 25.
 The match started with Triple H fighting DiBiase and Rhodes.
 When Michaels tagged in, Rhodes left the ring to avoid Sweet Chin Music.
 After Legacy gained the advantage, Rhodes attempted a diving elbow drop, but Michaels countered the move.
 Michaels attempted a diving elbow drop, but Rhodes countered and executed Cross Rhodes on Michaels.
 Triple H broke up the pin and executed the Pedigree on Rhodes, leading to DiBiase executing Dream Street on Triple H. As DiBiase and Triple H fought outside the ring, Michaels executed Sweet Chin Music on Rhodes to win the match.

 Next, Christian defended the ECW Championship against William Regal, accompanied by Ezekiel Jackson and Vladimir Kozlov.
 As Regal was removing his coat, Christian executed the Killswitch to retain the title.
 After the match, Jackson and Kozlov attacked Christian, with Jackson executing The Book of Ezekiel and Kozlov executing the Iron Curtain on Christian and Regal applied the Regal Stretch on Christian.

 Randy Orton defended the WWE Championship against John Cena.
 The match started with neither man gaining the advantage until Orton executed an elevated DDT on Cena.
 As Orton attempted a punt, Cena fought back.
 Cena attempted an Attitude Adjustment, but Orton countered and was disqualified for shoving the referee.
 Vince McMahon restarted the match with the stipulation that if Orton was disqualified, he would lose the title.
 As the match progressed, Orton intentionally got himself counted out but McMahon restarted the match again this time if Orton got Counted out or disqualified, he will lose the title.
 Orton pinned Cena using the ropes for leverage, but a second referee ran down to the ring and convinced the original referee to restart the match.
 Cena applied the STF, but a person from the crowd (later revealed as Brett DiBiase) assaulted the referee.
 After the person was removed from the ring, Orton executed an RKO to retain the title.